trinity-xai/Trinity/README.md

 You can build with either `Maven` or `Gradle` with a modern version of Java (>=17).
 There's already a set of scripts for building and running if you use a Jetbrains IDE or Netbeans to facilitate a cold start on the project.
 To run the project from a jar after building, you can take a look at the `scripts` directory to get you started.

-Otherwise, make sure to use at least `-Dprism.maxvram=2G` on your JVM parameters when starting it up.
+Setting the JavaFX parameter `-Dprism.maxvram=2G` when starting it up will increase the VRAM that JavaFX allocates from your video card to 2GB.
+This is necessary for very large datasets or 4k displays, as by default JavaFX only preallocates 512mb.
+This value can be tuned to your system and needs.
 For JLink/JPackage builds those JVM args are baked in already into the packages.

 ## Troubleshooting ##
+** Wierd/scary <local9> Prism errors **
+These are exceptions being thrown WAY down in the weeds due to memory failures in the native Prism code.
+There are currently two known causes for this:
+- Weird Scaling settings: JavaFX is optimized for 50/100/150/200 percent scaling and can throw the above error when using anything in between
+- High Resolution Displays: JavaFX supports texture sizes of 4k and even 8k but you need to allocate enough VRAM to allow for it.
+The default VRAM allocation is only 512mb.
+This can be updated using `-Dprism.maxvram=2G` as a runtime parameter.
+See above for more details.

 **Execution Permissions **
 Execution permissions might need to be needed to run the `JPackage`, `JLink`, or `Native` builds